wp-plugins/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.6.00 =
+* Updated: refactoring of php files to clean and organize the code in a better way, including several minor fixes
+* Updated: the widget constructor in PHP5 style
+* Updated: the tracking script does not load WP theme but only environment
+* Updated: some improvement in dashboard css of plugin screens
+* Updated: the [LATEST-POSTS] placeholder now has loaded by default
+* Added: the checkbox type in custom field
+* Added: filter 'alo_easymail_clean_no_activated_after'
+* Fixed: the custom field validation in user profile
+* Fixed: the size in recipient list modal
+* Fixed: a bug of the inline edit buttons in subscriber table
+* Removed: the "predomain" language file

 = 2.5.06 =
 * Added: the Name field now can be disabled in subscription form.